psb/bucklescript.github.io/docs/generate-converters-accessors.md

 };
 let jsCoords = coordinatesToJs(myCoordinates);

-let x = jsCoords##x; /* disallowed!
+let x = jsCoords##x; /* Disallowed!
 Don't access the object's internal details */
 ```

 Same generated output.
-Isn't it great that types prevent invalid accesses you'd otherwise have to encode at runtime?
+Isn't it great that types prevent invalid accesses you would otherwise have to encode at runtime?

 ## Convert between JS Integer Enum and BS Variant